mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_java.md

 ## Loading a Model

-Before performing model inference, MindSpore Lite needs to load the `.ms` model converted by the model conversion tool from the file system and parse the model.ss
+Before performing model inference, MindSpore Lite needs to load the `.ms` model converted by the model conversion tool from the file system and parse the model.

 The following sample code reads the model file from specified file path.